Artillery Regiments That Served With The 7th Armoured Division

 WORLD WAR II

 Before war broke out in September 1939, the battery had been serving as F/G Battery with 4th RHA, before returning to the UK (in name only) again only when war seemed inevitable in the spring of 1939.
 In November 1939 the War Office reinforced ‘G’ Battery with new personnel and the Battery became part of 5th RHA serving alongside 'K' Battery, during the Fall of France, being evacuated at Dunkirk, being formed by A, B and C Troops at that time.
-It was then was reorganised, with CC Battery being formed from part of it and in March 1941 was it re-equipped with 25 Pounders, and with the rest of 5th RHA sailed to Egypt that summer, consisting of A and B Troops.
+It was then was reorganised, with CC Battery being formed from by the transfer of C Troop and in March 1941 was it re-equipped with 25 Pounders, and with the rest of 5th RHA sailed to Egypt that summer, consisting of A and B Troops.

 The Battery arrived on 6th July, as part of 8th Armoured Division, and by this time Rommel’s Africa Corps was only 60 miles from Alexandria, following the battles at Gazala and First Alamein.
 This only allowed the Battery a mere 10 days to prepare for desert operations.
 The Batteries long established adaptability meant that it was ready to play a key part in the Battle of Alam Haifa in August 1942 and subsequently at El Alamein in October 1942.
 In the latter battle alone the Battery fired 3,400 rounds.